MagdielM/ESTree/README.md

-# ESTree
+# EStateTree

-ESTree is a simple, flexible state tree implementation which facilitates modelling complex behaviors compositionally.
+EStateTree is a simple, flexible state tree implementation which facilitates modelling complex behaviors compositionally.

 Documentation in progress...